dracor-org/rdracor/README.md

                            play = "pushkin-boris-godunov")
 ```

-This will create an object of S3 class `"play_igraph"` that is heritated from `"igraph"`.
+This will create an object of S3 class `"play_igraph"` that inherits from `"igraph"`.
 It means that you can work with it as an `"igraph"` object:

 ``` r
 library(igraph)